akynazh/ins-bat/README.md

 About `ins.py`:

 ```
-usage: ins.py [-h] [--dir DIR] [--update]
+usage: ins.py [-h] [--dir DIR] [--update] [--send]

 options:
   -h, --help         show this help message and exit
-  --dir DIR, -d DIR  the directory to save files, should be absolute path
+  --dir DIR, -d DIR  Specify the directory to save files and load files, should be absolute path, if not specified, the default value is
+                     the directory where `ins.py` locates in.
-  --update, -u       if `--update` exists, remove the old session file
+  --update, -u       If exists, remove the old session file.
+  --send, -s         If exists, send the downloaded files to your telegram chat which is specified in record.json and
+                     remove those files.
+(Prerequisite: use telegram bot)
 ```

 You can just run: